Lynn Martin (banker): Biography

 In December 2021, Martin was announced as the incoming 68th president of the New York Stock Exchange (NYSE), with her predecessor Stacey Cunningham moving onto the NYSE's board of directors.
 On January 3, 2022, Martin officially began her tenure as president.
+She also became chair of the Fixed Income and Data Services at Intercontinental Exchange, which owns the NYSE.

 Martin is a trustee at Manhattan College and a member of the Phi Beta Kappa society.
-She is on the board of directors for Partnership for New York City.
+She is on the board of directors for Partnership for New York City. and the Economic Club of New York.

+In 2023, she ranked 45th in the Forbes list of "World's 100 most powerful women" and 56th on Fortune's list of Most Powerful Women.
+In 2024, Forbes ranked her 47th on its Power Women list.

+Martin is married, has two sons, and lives on Long Island.